szegedai/hun-date-parser/README.md

 ## :pencil: License

 This project is licensed under [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+Feel free to use it in your own projects.

 ## :wrench: Contribute